 At the boundaries of the Bakan are the four galleries, each connecting to a corner tower at both ends.
 An axial gallery on each cardinal direction perpendicular to the boundary gallery connects that boundary gallery to the central tower.
 The four boundary galleries and four axial galleries form a cruciform cloister structure, just like the one in the lower level.

-The image below shows a boundary gallery connected the axial gallery and one of four basins formed by this arrangement.
+The image shows a boundary gallery connected the axial gallery and one of four basins formed by this arrangement.

 Entrances to the Bakan